 Members become vested after ten years of creditable service.
 A superannuation retirement allowance may be received upon the completion of twenty years of service or upon reaching the age of 55 with ten years of service.
 Normal retirement for most employees occurs at age 65; for certain hazardous duty and public safety positions, normal retirement is at age 55.
-Most employees who joined the system after April 1, 2012 are not eligible for retirement until they have reached age 60.
+Most employees who joined the system after April 1, 2012 cannot retire until they have reached age 60.